qkub/ExpandoIntelligizer/README.md

 ![Icon](https://raw.github.com/Fody/BasicFodyAddin/master/Icons/package_icon.png)

-      This is a fody add-in that helps transfering Dictionary&lt;string,object&gt; type of data structures into C# properties.
+      This is a fody add-in that helps transfering Dictionary<string,object> type of data structures into C# properties.
       The reason for this i to have a Dictionary a like repository with strongly typed content.
       In order to have intellisense support it is advised to leave repositories in a separate project.